Aji Amarillo vs Aji Cristal: Heat, Flavor & Key Differences

 Aji Cristal

-C. baccatum varieties like aji cristal are vigorous growers once established, but they need time - expect 90–100 days from transplant to ripe fruit.
-Start seeds indoors 10–12 weeks before last frost; baccatum seeds can be slower to germinate than annuum types, so bottom heat around 80–85°F helps.
+Capsicum baccatum varieties like aji cristal are vigorous growers once established, but they need time, expect 90 to 100 days from transplant to ripe fruit.
+Start seeds indoors 10 to 12 weeks before last frost.

 These plants get tall.
-Aji cristal can reach 3–4 feet in a good season and benefits from staking once it starts setting fruit.
+Aji cristal can reach 3 to 4 feet in a good season and benefits from staking once it starts setting fruit.

 For growers familiar with cayenne's straightforward cultivation traits, aji cristal requires a bit more patience but isn't dramatically harder.
-The main challenge is the long season; in short-summer climates, starting seeds early and using row cover to extend the season makes the difference.
+The main challenge is the long season.

 Origin & background